 I was inspired to make a pavlova by the incredibly intense heatwave that is currently suffocating the midwest and my parents desire for lighter desserts.
-Additionally, this may be a great way to disguise fruit!
 Check out the recipe below for mixed berry sauce, perfect for drizzling over this summertime treat!

 1 Cups mixed berries